Ryan9698/javascriptquiz-mod4/README.md

 ## Contributors

-No other contributors for this project
+No other contributors for this project.

 ## License

-This project is licensed under the MIT license.
+This project does not have a license.

 ## Questions